wilcoxen-courses/x430-distance/README.md

 1. Try building Voronoi polygons.
 The Voronoi tool is under `Vector` > `Geometry Tools`.

-1. Try computing the shortest distance between features.
-The shortest line tool is available in the `Toolbox` (gear icon) under the `Vector analysis` heading.
+1. Try computing the shortest distance between each tract centroid and the nearest store.
+The shortest line tool is available in the `Processing` > `Toolbox` (gear icon) under the `Vector analysis` heading.
+Use the tract centroids as the source layer and the stores as the destination layer.